Niangmohamed/Segmentation-of-The-French-Territory/README.md

-# Segmentation-of-The-French-Territory
+# Segmentation of The French Territory
 The aim of this project is to perform a segmentation of the French territory based on Temperature and Wind time series gathered at n = 259 grid points using several clustering methods.
+The “weatherdata.Rdata” data set provides temperature and wind temporal evolution for n = 259 grid points at an hourly sampling rate for a given year (p = 8760 hours).
+Temp denotes the time series for the temperature.
+Wind denotes the time series for the wind.
+The GPSpos variable contains the GPS positions (longitude and latitude) of the time series grid points.